kleineluka/junelite/README.md

 - You may edit the code for personal use. (i'm not your mother!!)
 - You may (and are encouraged to) learn from the code, and take those techniques with you on your own adventures (ex. seeing how to transform an rgb colour to monochrome)!
 - You are free to make pull requests of course, I love learning about ways to improve my code!
-- You may redistribute the shader in transformative works (commercial or free) with proper attribution Examples of transformative works are (but not limited to) an animation for an avatar, a world, a video, or a game.
+- You may redistribute the shader in transformative works (commercial or free) with proper attribution.
+Examples of transformative works are (but not limited to) an animation for an avatar, a world, a video, or a game.
 For any questions, pleaes contact me with the details on my Github profile!

 # 🦄 And what about the paid version?